Wander Franco Player Props: Rays vs. Royals

 Wander Franco At The Plate

-- In 31 games this season (36.0%), Franco has picked up an RBI, and in 11 of those games (12.8%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 35.2% of his games this year, Franco has had at least one RBI.
+He's picked up more than one in 12.5% and driven in three or more of his team's runs in three contests.

+- He has scored in 39 of 88 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.